jjkkk627/autodiff-with-dual-numbers/README.md

 The `dual_autodiff.ipynb` Jupyter notebook located in `docs` folder, includes a tutorial on how to use the `dual_autodiff` package, as well as a comparison between the pure Python package and its Cythonized version `dual_autodiff_x`.

-## Question_5 Notebook
+## Analytical vs Numerical vs Automatic Differentiation

-The Jupyter notebook `Question_5.ipynb` located in `docs` folder provides a worked example on how to use dual numbers in automatic differentiation.
+The Jupyter notebook `diff_comparison.ipynb` located in `docs` folder provides a worked example on how to use dual numbers in automatic differentiation.
 It offers a comparison between the analytical derivative, numerical derivative, and automatic differentiation using dual numbers.

-## Report

-- The report is located in the `report` folder.

 ## Usage
 The package allows you to define dual numbers and perform various operations.
 Here is an example: